 1 cup dry cashews, finely ground

-5 tbsp melted coconut butter
+5 tbsp melted coconut oil

 2 tbsp melted cacao butter